thebaldgeek/thebaldgeek.github.io/stdc.md

 Navigation: [home](README.md)

 STDC provides a range of messages to ships.
-They are 'official' messages rather than personal email or text messages.
+These channel contain 'official' messages rather than personal email or text messages.
 These messages can be decoded via a few different software packages, some Linux only, some Windows only, some cross platform.
 All these programs decode the same 1200 bps DBPSK Network Control Station Channel (NCSC).
 The main frequencies are known as Enhanced Group Call (EGC), which allows official broadcast messages to be sent to ships located anywhere within a satellite's coverage.
 The usual four Inmarsat geostationary satellites provide worldwide coverage for these types of broadcasts.

-You will find them on the following frequenices:
+You will find them on the following frequencies:

 98w.
 4F3.
 AOR-W: 1537.70 MHz